 alloy seems to have been quite tightly controlled, suggesting that, at Sardis at least, a completely artificial electrum alloy was being used, meaning presumably that the Lydians were now routinely separating their

 electrum into gold and silver.
-(Samos, it should be noted, ultimately took a different approach and seems to have eventually largely given up issuing electrum coinage).
+(Samos, it should be noted, ultimately took a different approach - judging from the general paucity of post pebbly types it seems that it eventually largely gave up issuing electrum

 Now all this sounds reasonable at first sight, as it accounts for the generally diluted alloy of the coins, and overvaluation of the token coinage means that the variability of the natural

 alloy is no longer a problem.
 But it leaves us with the odd situation of different mints using different alloy compositions for coins with (according to the theory considered here) the same token value.
 We have to